 As well as fado music, grilled seafood and Cristiano Ronaldo, for most people, Portugal is also inescapably linked with stunning, sun-drenched beaches.
 With a seemingly endless coastline that stretches 1,700 kilometres, you would think there’s more than enough sand for everyone, right?
 Well, with Portugal being one of Europe’s most visited destinations, finding those postcard-worthy spots only the locals whisper about is becoming increasingly tricky.

-Fortunately, the team at Siesta Campers have years of experience navigating Portugal’s south and west coasts, in search of those elusive cliff-backed coves and secluded swathes of golden sand.
+Fortunately, the team at Siesta Campers have years of experience navigating Portugal’s south and west coasts with a campervan, in search of those elusive cliff-backed coves and secluded swathes of golden sand.
 Although the vast majority of Portugal’s sun-seeking visitors head for the Algarve, the country is blessed with numerous beaches that are definitely worth pointing your campervan in the direction of.

 Near Porto (Norte Region)